-Discussions.
-There are three discussions worth 20 points each (60 points altogether), available for the whole week, Monday through Friday.
+Discussion.
+There is one discussion in this class worth 30 points.
+It is planned for the last week of class and opened for the whole week (closes Saturday midnight).
 For the full credit, you need to make at least three posts.
-You initial post has to be a miniessay for up to 500 words, and this post is worth up to 10 points.
+You initial post has to be a mini-essay for up to 500 words, and this post is worth up to 10 points.
 Two other have to be a response to your classmates' posts, and they are worth up to five points each.
 Your comments on other students' posts have to be meaningful in nature and not as a socializing mean.
 For instance, a comment "I agree with you", or even "I agree with your idea that...." will not be awarded points because it merely reproduces the idea published by another student.
 In order to receive points for a comment, it has to, although refer to other student's idea, still, contain your own.
-For example: "I agree with you that....., because I think," and so on.
-You may make as many comments as you wish, but 20 points is the maximum you can get for a discussion.
+For example: "I agree with you that....., because .....
+I think, ....." and so on.
+You may make as many comments as you wish, but 30 points is the maximum you can get for a discussion.
+Note: you cannot omit a discussion; participation in discussion is required.